greenelab/deep-review/all-sections.md

-In image analysis, previous examples of deep transfer learning applications proved large-scale natural image sets [@cBVeXnZx] to be useful for pre-training models that can then serve as generic feature extractors applied to various types of biological images [@HlDY7trA; @z3I2IudI; @irSe12Sm; @BMg062hc].
-More recently, deep learning models trained to predict protein sub-cellular localization successfully performed predictions for proteins not originally present in the training set [@2a7MHtAx].
-Moreover, in this type of task, learnt features performed reasonably well even when applied to images obtained using different fluorescent labels, imaging techniques, and different cell types [@DcnNfASG].
+In image analysis, previous examples of deep transfer learning applications proved large-scale natural image sets [@cBVeXnZx] to be useful for pre-training models that serve as generic feature extractors for various types of biological images [@HlDY7trA; @z3I2IudI; @irSe12Sm; @BMg062hc].
+More recently, deep learning models predicted protein sub-cellular localization for proteins not originally present in a training set [@2a7MHtAx].
+Moreover, learned features performed reasonably well even when applied to images obtained using different fluorescent labels, imaging techniques, and different cell types [@DcnNfASG].
 However, there are no established theoretical guarantees for feature transferability between distant domains such as natural images and various modalities of biological imaging.
-Because learnt patterns are represented in deep neural networks in a layer-wise hierarchical fashion, this issue is usually addressed by fixing an empirically chosen number of layers that preserve generic characteristics of both training and target datasets.
-The model is then fine-tuned by re-training multiple networks' top layers on the specific dataset in order to re-learn domain-specific high level concepts (e.g. fine-tuning for radiology image classification [@x6HXFAS4]).
+Because learned patterns are represented in deep neural networks in a layer-wise hierarchical fashion, this issue is usually addressed by fixing an empirically chosen number of layers that preserve generic characteristics of both training and target datasets.
+The model is then fine-tuned by re-training top layers on the specific dataset in order to re-learn domain-specific high level concepts (e.g. fine-tuning for radiology image classification [@x6HXFAS4]).
 Fine-tuning on specific biological datasets enables more focused predictions.